Current Research Projects

 In collaboration with Dr. Anna Lau at UCLA, Dr. Lauren Brookman-Frazee at UCSD, and colleagues at the Los Angeles County Department of Mental Health, we are examining patterns of inpatient and outpatient mental health care utilization and disparities in care among youths.
 We are also interested in identifying youth-, service-, and neighborhood-level predictors of utilization patterns and youth outcomes.

 Youth Psychiatric Emergencies and Follow-Up Care

-In collaboration with UCLA and the Los Angeles Department of Mental Health, this project examines youth- and neighborhood-level factors associated with the receipt of psychiatric emergencies among youth in Los Angeles County.
-We especially focus on understanding disparities in follow-up care among racial/ethnic-minoritized youth.
+In collaboration with UCLA and the Los Angeles Department of Mental Health, this project examines youth- and neighborhood-level factors associated with the receipt of psychiatric emergencies among youths in Los Angeles County.
+We especially focus on understanding disparities in follow-up care among racial/ethnic-minoritized youths.

 Centre for Clinical Research in Health (CCRH)